Brain injury: Psychological effects

 There are documented cases of lasting psychological effects as well, such as emotional changes often caused by damage to the various parts of the brain that control emotions and behaviour.
 Individuals may experience sudden, severe mood swings that subside quickly.
 Emotional changes, which may not be triggered by a specific event, can cause distress to the injured party and their family and friends.
 Brain injuries increase the risk of developing depression, bipolar disorder and schizophrenia.
 The more severe a brain injury is the likelier it is to cause bipolar disorder or schizophrenia; the correlation between brain injuries and mental illness is stronger in female and older patients.
 Often, counseling in either a one-on-one or group setting is suggested for those who experience emotional dysfunction after their injury.

 Any type of acquired brain injury can result in changes in personality, including, with regards to the Big Five personality traits, increased neuroticism, decreased extraversion and decreased conscientiousness.
-If the patient is aware of the change in his or her cognitive capacity, personality and mental state after an injury, he or she might feel disconnected from his or her pre-injury identity, leading to irritability, emotional distress and a disrupted concept of self.
+If the patient is aware of the change in their cognitive capacity, personality and mental state after an injury, they might feel disconnected from their pre-injury identity, leading to irritability, emotional distress and a disrupted concept of self.